selvaganesh19/Tree_Destruction-Monitoring-using-Arduino-UNO/README.md

 # 🌳 Tree_Destruction-Monitoring-using-Arduino-UNO

 A smart system for real-time detection and monitoring of tree destruction activities using Arduino UNO.
-This project aims to help prevent illegal logging and support environmental conservation efforts by deploying IoT-based solutions for forest monitoring.
+This project is aims to help prevent illegal logging and support environmental conservation efforts by deploying IoT-based solutions for forest monitoring.

 ---